Melcatus/genomic_cotton/methodologic_exposition.md

 ```

-This step of our workflow is crucial because the parameters that describe the biology of the analyzed specie must be chosen and the sequencing characteristics indicated, if done properly the probability of false positivesis decreased.
+This step of our workflow is crucial because the parameters that describe the biology of the analyzed specie must be chosen and the sequencing characteristics indicated, if done properly the probability of false positives is decreased.

 ```
 -maxAlnsPerStartPos: Maximum number of alignments allowed to start at the same reference site.
 This parameter helps to control false positives produced by PCR amplification artifacts.